Monge-Amp\`ere gravitating fluids. Least action principles and particle systems

 on some finite set $D ^{ (k)}:=\{x_1,\dots, x_k\}\subset \Rd.$ Any mapping $\yy :D ^{ (k)}\to\Rd$ is encoded by the vector $\yy:=(\yy (x_1),\dots, \yy (x_k))\in (\Rd)^k$ whose squared norm in the Hilbert space $H:=L^2 _{ \Rd}( \lk)$ is

 where $|\sbt|$ and $\|\sbt\|$ are respectively the Euclidean norms on $\Rd$ and $ (\Rd)^k .$ Hence,

-\begin{definition}[$k$-mapping] When the source measure is the discrete measure $\lk$, we call any application $\yy: D ^{ (k)}\to\ZZ$ in $H$ a \emph{$k$-mapping}. \end{definition} For the ease of notation, we shall write $\Rdk$ instead of $(\Rd)^k$, but one should keep in mind the structure of $(\Rd)^k$.
-Also, keeping our convention of writing elements of $H$ with bold letters, any $k$-mapping will also be written this way. \\ The set $S$ of all $k$-mappings preserving $ \lk$ is
+\begin{definition}[$k$-mapping] When the source measure is the discrete measure $\lk$, we call any application $\yy: D ^{ (k)}\to\ZZ$ in $H$ a \emph{$k$-mapping}. \end{definition} Keeping our convention of writing elements of $H$ with bold letters, any $k$-mapping will also be written this way. \\ The set $S$ of all $k$-mappings preserving $ \lk$ is

 where $ \mathcal{S}$ is the set of all permutations of $k$ elements and